Sleeping in Airports

 6. Sleep

 These are just a few things to do on a layover at Lisbon Airport.
-Visit our Lisbon Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Lisbon Airport Guide for more details on airport services and facilities, including nearby airport hotels, luggage storage, showers, transportation into the city, and more.